anvaka/city-roads/README.md

 into the search box it returns list of area ids.
 I check for the area id in my list of cached cities first, and fallback to overpass if area is not present in cache.

+## Scripting

+Behind simple UI software engineers would also find scripting capabilities.
+You can develop programs on top of the city-roads.
+A few examples are available in [city-script](https://github.com/anvaka/city-script).
+Scene API is documented here: https://github.com/anvaka/city-roads/blob/master/API.md

+Please share your creations and do not hesitate to reach out if you have any questions.

 ## Limitations

 The rendering of the city is limited by the browser and video card memory capacity.
 I was able to render Seattle